 Eutrophication is the over-nourishment and subsequent growth of aquatic plants.
 It can be caused by excessive concentrations of N and P in water and lead to de-oxygenation of sensitive water-bodies, changes in ecological structure and decreases in amenity.
 Excessive N as nitrate in drinking water supplies can also be toxic above a maximum acceptable concentration.

-The implementation of this legislation has created significant challenges for the farming sector whereby farmers must comply with SI 101 of 2009 in order to meet cross compliance requirements for single farm payments and is transposed into the Good Agricultural Practise (GAP) regulations.
-For example:
+The implementation of legislation has created significant challenges for the farming sector whereby farmers must comply with S.I.
+No. 605 of 2017 in order to meet cross compliance requirements for single farm payments and is transposed into the Good Agricultural Practice (GAP) regulations.

-The Agricultural Catchments Programme was initiated to provide a comprehensive scientific and socio-economic evaluation of the GAP regulations in Ireland.
-A catchment is an area of land that defines the water supply influence on a river, lake or estuary and is the scale at which all EU member states must manage water bodies.
-Small catchments have, therefore, been selected based on criteria that include farming intensity, soil type, and minimal influences from rural populations and forestry.
-Catchments have also been chosen to include representations of tillage agriculture in Ireland and medium to high stocking densities on grassland enterprises.
+Our role: The ACP was initiated to provide a comprehensive scientific evaluation of the GAP regulations in Ireland and the catchments are representative of farming in Ireland.
 As the use of N and P is a farm management and economic concern as well as a concern in the aquatic environment, four component programme tasks are being undertaken with original data collection and assessments.
 These are:

 - assessing how management trends, habits and attitudes are affected by the GAP regulations and what the perceived implications are for farm incomes

 - investigating how nutrients at the soil and farm scale are influenced in terms of supply/availability and potential mobilisation to water

 - defining the main pathways for mobilised nutrients in each farming catchment